July 4, 1976

 What dark secret hides within this strange house?
 As you visit each location, and touch objects you see, you learn about this family from the viewpoint of the child.
 If you are a fan of disturbing games this one will unsettle you as you explore every nook and cranny of this desperate situation.
 Find the hidden keys and unlock the mystery of July 4, 1976.

 July 4, 1976 is a first-person adventure through a family's home.
 Creepy music and sound effects create the tense atmosphere that instills a foreboding feeling, an expectation of something bad about to happen.
-This game was created in 10 hours at Galway Game Jam 7 in Galway, Ireland.
+This game was created in 10 hours at Galway Game Jam 7 in Galway, Ireland on August 27, 2016.

 Created by John Romero and Ian Dunbar.